cwi-swat/rascal-dotnet/README.md

 would work on a source based fact extractor, but this is much more work than the current solution.

+Currently the following facts are extracted:

+  - All types (classes, enumerations and interfaces)
+  - Inheritance relation between classes
+  - Implements relation between interfaces & classes
+  - All methods declarations
+  - Complete call-graph for every method declared
+  - Generic constrains for all types and methods
+  - Accessibility modifiers for all declared types and methods

 Deployment
 -----------